Amager: History

 This project was initiated by the Danish government.

 The beach area to the east of the island, known as Amager Strandpark (Amager Beach Park), which had fallen into disrepair since its inception in the 1930s, was extensively redeveloped between May 2004 and August 2005.
 A 2-km-long artificial island was constructed just off the mainland, from which it is separated by a small lagoon.

 Until the 1970s, Amager was used as a place to dump latrine waste; this led to a slang term for the island 'Lorteøen' (Shit Island).
 See Renholdningsselskabet af 1898.

-Amenities

-Large parts of Kalvebod Fælled are rich in nature and have many grazing cows and horses.
-This area allows the citizens of Copenhagen to experience nature, without travelling far from the city.

-Amager is also home to the Amager Bio, a cinema, concert and cultural venue.
-Top bands from the last 40 years have played there, both those of international origin (Prince, Alien Ant Farm, P.O.D, Aimee Mann, Uriah Heep, King Crimson, Cradle of Filth, John Mayall and the Bluesbreakers, Jethro Tull, The Moody Blues, MGMT, Nas, Andrew Bird) and from Denmark (D.A.D, Dodo and the Dodos, Johnny Deluxe, Big Fat Snake).
+Today the waters off Amager are clean and feature popular and attractive beaches.

+Nature

-Amager Common (Danish: Amager Fælled) is a 223 hectare nature reserve in north-west Amager.
+Amager Common (Danish: Amager Fælled) is a 223-hectare nature reserve in north-west Amager.
 The former military area is home to a diverse range of flora and fauna; including forests, fields, and Highland cattle.
 The King's Grove (Danish: Kongelunden) is a large oak forest located on the southern side of Amager.
-It's popular for cycling, bird watching, and horseback riding.
+It is popular for biking, bird watching, and horseback riding.
 The National Aquarium Denmark is situated in the east of Amager and is Northern Europe's largest aquarium.